From poker to blackjack, developers are taking to the mobile market

 Bwin.party, who released their partypoker iPhone app last year, says that one of the main points hopefuls needed to develop for any mobile app to be successful was ease-of-access.
+It became clear that if consumers spent too much time due to lag in going to this page or that page, that the fumbling and waiting would cost these platforms greatly.
 Connectivity remains to be one of the best features of mobile gaming, and with mobile games, players expect faster, smoother gameplay and results.
 To address this, bwin.party decked out a Fast Forward type of game specifically for their mobile users – a feature clearly lacking from the apps that had failed.
+M

 Could the mobile market be the next frontier for online gambling?
 Ness Software sure seems to think so, saying that as the number of mobile users go up, the only thing left for a smart company to do is join them and go mobile.
 Nowadays, consumers want something that lets them do their business – be it banking, emailing, or gaming – on the go, and lets them do it fast.
 And if online gambling companies want to stand a chance, they’d better take their business to the app stores.

 Your support on Patreon allows me to make better tutorials more often.Subscribe via RSS